ChurroC/OLED-Volumetric-Display/README.md

 We could doubel buffering which I've seen before don't know if it applies We could use the direct hardware of SPI isntead of the software - since I think the ESP32 has dedicted SPI hardware which we can use instead of togglin the GPIO hella - but the adapfruit could use the hardware too but still overhead

+Right now adafruit is what this does for example application - fillScreen(RED) - what we're going to draw driver / protocol - Adafruit_SSD1351 - how to talk to display controller Hardware - SPI - how to send bytes

+so for that driver / protocol we could do all the protocols like what the dc pins should be for command or data

 TODO:
 set up env so only test has the adafruit libraries